 If you still hold on to resentment against family or friends, taking a step back allows you to see that they too have been emotionally hurt as a result of their own experiences.
 Purposely or even subconsciously, people often inflict on others what they had to suffer through themselves.
 This was so powerful to me when I heard this for the first time, but it was the key element in choosing to forgive.
 In no way does forgiveness glaze over or erase the hurt that someone may have inflicted on you, but it does allow you to release the power the other person has had over you, and reclaim it for yourself.

 09. Spend Time With Your Tribe

-There is a power in the fellowship of others, especially in other women.
-It was a challenge for me to let down my walls and trust others, but through the process of letting go I have found the most amazing, supportive women.
+There is power in the fellowship of others, especially in other women.
+It was a challenge for me to let down my walls and trust others, but through the process of letting go, I have found the most amazing, supportive women.

 10. Cultivate A Thankful Heart

 This is truly one of the greatest things you can do for yourself.
 In a world where we are always wanting more and are constantly comparing ourselves to others, choosing to be positive and have a thankful heart allows us to fully embrace life as it is.